Working with estimates

 Templates

-Templates are reusable line-item sets that go beyond defaults — they're for the common-but-not-universal case where you want a one-click way to apply, say, "Cat 2 water mitigation, single-room, padding included" to a new phase.
+Templates are reusable line-item sets that go beyond defaults.
+Use one for the common-but-not-universal case where you want a one-click way to apply, say, "Cat 2 water mitigation, single-room, padding included" to a new phase.

 Create a template

 From any existing draft estimate, use the Save as Template action.
 Give the template a name, a description, and tag it with the phase types it applies to.
+The template keeps the selected line items in the order they appear on the estimate, so what you save is what you get back.
 The template is now available org-wide (unless you mark it private to your branch).

 Apply a template

 On a draft estimate, open the Templates menu and pick one.
 The template's line items are merged into the current draft.
-You can apply multiple templates to one estimate; duplicates aren't auto-deduped, so you'll see two EQ lines if both templates carried that code — adjust by hand.
+You can apply multiple templates to one estimate; duplicates aren't auto-deduped, so you'll see two EQ lines if both templates carried that code, which you adjust by hand.

 Edit a template